-Father Slashes Son’s Throat, Almost Decapitating Two-Year-Old — Boy’s Body Found In Trash Bag, Police Report
+Father Slashes Son’s Throat, Almost Decapitating 2-Year-Old — Boy’s Body Found In Trash Bag, Police Report

-Rolando Ortiz, 37, was charged with murder on Thursday in the death of his two-year-old son.
+Rolando Ortiz, 37, was charged with murder on Thursday in the death of his 2-year-old son.
 The toddler was found with his throat slashed, which was graphically described as “near decapitation” by authorities.

 Oritz was looking after his son, Mateo Garcia Aguayo, at the time and his frustration built as the boy was running around, which was “keeping him awake,” reports Fox News.
 The father then held the child down and used a kitchen knife to cut his throat.